jupemara/spreadsheet-sql/README.md

 For private spreadsheet access, you need to get google authentication.
 You can use any google authentication method.
 GCP service account, OAuth2.0, Workload Identity Federation, etc.
 It means you can use `google-auth-library.AuthClient` as `PrivateSpreadsheet`'s argument.
-(in previouse version we support only [OAuth2.0](https://developers.google.com/identity/protocols/OAuth2).)
+(in previous our version we support only [OAuth2.0](https://developers.google.com/identity/protocols/OAuth2).)

 ```TypeScript
 // use default credentials case